isc-projects/stork/CONTRIBUTING.md

 automatically notified.

 Once you fork the Stork code in gitlab, you have your own copy and you can commit your changes there and push them to your copy of Stork repo.
-Once you feel that your patch is ready, go to Kea project and [submit a Merge Request](https://gitlab.isc.org/isc-projects/Stork/merge_requests/new).
+Once you feel that your patch is ready, go to Stork project and [submit a Merge Request](https://gitlab.isc.org/isc-projects/Stork/merge_requests/new).

 ## Send Pull Request on github